RazielHernandez/Avocados/README.md

 - **Animation**: Simple but beautiful animations.

 ## 🔧 Technologies Used
-Africa is built using the following main technologies:
+Avocados recipes is built using the following main technologies:

 | Technology       | Description                                       |
 | ---------------- | ------------------------------------------------- |